autodesk-platform-services/aps-tutorial-postman/ModelDerivative_05/instructions/task-2.md

 # Task 2 - Upload Source File to OSS

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Data Management API.
 In this task, you upload the source file to OSS.
-While you can use any model, for this tutorial we recommend that you use the Revit model we provide (*rac_basic_sample_project.rvt*).
+While you can use any model, for this walkthrough we recommend that you use the Revit model we provide (*rac_basic_sample_project.rvt*).

 ## Create a Bucket

-In this tutorial, you will use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.
-If you already have a bucket (from a previous tutorial), set the `ossBucketKey` variable to the Object Key of that bucket by following step 1, and ignore the rest of the steps in this section.
+In this walkthrough, you will use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.
+If you already have a bucket (from a previous walkthrough), set the `ossBucketKey` variable to the Object Key of that bucket by following step 1, and ignore the rest of the steps in this section.

 1. Specify a value for the Bucket Key in the Postman Environment Variable named `ossBucketKey`: